Březolupy: History

 The first written mention of Březolupy is from 1261, when it was owned by the Smilheim monastery in Vizovice.
 At the end of the 14th century, the village was divided into several parts with different owners.
-In 1480, Lords of Šarov bought all the parts and united the estate.
+In 1480, the Lords of Šarov bought all the parts and united the estate.
 In 1496, they sold the estate to the Lords of Kunštát.

 Březolupy was burned down several times in the first half of the 17th century, during the Bocskai uprising and Thirty Years' War.
 The village was also damaged by the Turkish raid in 1663, by the Kuruc uprising in 1683, and by the Rákóczi's War of Independence in 1703–1706.
 In 1650–1687, Březolupy was owned by the Horecký family.
 From 1687 to 1733, it was a property of the Forgách family.
 After it changed hands several times, the village was bought by the Bucquoy family in 1756.
 They owned it until 1788.